-Top 10 Product Marketing KPIs Every Marketer Should Track
+Top 10 Product Marketing KPIs Every PMM Should Track

 What are Product Marketing Metrics/KPIs?

-Metrics are the indicator of a successful product marketing plan.
-Therefore, product marketing KPIs are the essential metrics you track to measure the effectiveness of your product marketing campaigns.
-In other words, they show you what’s working and what’s not so you can work on those that need improvement.
+Product marketing KPIs are the essential metrics you track to measure the effectiveness of your strategies and tactics.
+In other words, they show you whether you’re meeting your business goals in that department and the areas that need improvement.

 Analytics tools help you track these metrics, giving you the insights you need to refine your strategies and improve profitability.